ashutosh7i/Event_Notification_System-GSDC-AITR/README.md

 Installation

 ## Contribution-
-This project is open to Contribution, Create a issue, Create a PR and it will be merged😉.
+This project is open to Contribution.

 Happy Hacking!